VenkatVVV/reading-recommender/README.md

 # 📚 Reading Recommender System

-A comprehensive book recommendation system that combines collaborative filtering with semantic search and sentiment analysis to provide personalized reading recommendations.

 ## 🏗️ Architecture Overview

 This project implements a multi-faceted recommendation system with the following components: